mdn/content/files/en-us/web/api/mediakeys/getstatusforpolicy/index.md

 ### Check if keys are usable with HDCP restriction

-This example checks if keys are usuable for decrypting a particular video format when using a minimum HDCP version of `2.2`.
+This example checks if keys are usable for decrypting a particular video format when using a minimum HDCP version of `2.2`.

+> **Note:** A status of `output-restricted` when you're using an external display can be caused by hardware HDCP incompatibility issues.
+> If using a laptop, you may be able to "fix" this by disconnecting the external display.

 #### HTML